-The Company gave notice to Shareholders for the annual Stockholders meeting to be held on October 28, 2011 but due to lack of quorum the Stockholders meeting was not realized.
-The Company did not hold a Stockholders' meeting in 2010, the Securities & Exchange Commission (SEC) was properly informed of the postponement.
-The latest Stockholders' meeting was held on December 18, 2008.
-In that Stockholders' Meeting, the following were submitted to a vote by the majority Stockholders': (a) Approval of the Minutes of the Annual Stockholders' Meeting held on December 10, 2004, (b) Approval of the Annual Report and the Audited Financial Statements of the Company as of December 31, 2007, (c) Approval and ratification of all Acts, Contracts, Investments and Resolutions of the Board of Directors and Management since the last Annual Meeting, (d) Election of Directors, and (e) Appointment of External Auditors.
+The latest Stockholders' meeting was held on August 29, 2014.
+In that Stockholders' Meeting, the following were submitted to a vote by the majority Stockholders': (a) Approval of the Minutes of the Annual Stockholders' Meeting held on August 30, 2013, (b) Approval of the Audited Financial Statements of the Company as of December 31, 2013, (c) Confirmation and ratification of all Resolutions, Contracts and Acts of the Board of Directors and Management since the last Annual Meeting, (d) Election of Directors, and (e) Appointment of External Auditors.